Radon Testing in Peoria, IL

 Radon is a colorless, odorless, radioactive gas — and the second leading cause of lung cancer in the United States.
 In Central and Northern Illinois, where uranium-rich soil is common, radon is a real and measurable risk in many homes.
 HOI Property Services delivers professional, state-licensed radon testing using continuous radon monitors (CRMs) so you get accurate, hour-by-hour data — not a guess from a passive canister.
 Whether you're buying a home, selling one, or simply want to know what your family is breathing, we make testing fast, defensible, and easy to act on.

 State and federal protocols require radon testing to be performed under closed-house conditions for the full 48-hour test window, plus the 12 hours immediately before the test starts.
 That means windows and exterior doors stay closed except for normal entry and exit.
 HVAC can run normally.
 Window-unit air conditioners, whole-house fans, and exhaust fans (other than for short cooking or bathroom use) should not be used.
 We provide written closed-house instructions to the homeowner or listing agent before the device is deployed and confirm conditions at pickup.
-Tests run outside these conditions are not legally defensible — and we won’t issue a result that we can’t stand behind.
+Tests run outside these conditions are not considered valid.

 You can book radon testing two ways.
 A standalone test is the most common option for current homeowners, landlords, or buyers whose home inspection has already happened.
 Or you can add radon testing to a home inspection — we deploy the radon monitor at the start of the inspection and pick it up 48 hours later, saving you a separate visit.
 Either way, the methodology and report are the same.
 The only practical difference is logistics — the add-on path saves a trip charge.